 Five years ago I entered what is known as perimenopause and the shit basically hit the fan with regard to my body size (and sleeping – NOT).
-I was doing all my normal stuff, like big walks and lots of water and ‘watching’ what I ate, for the most part, but the pounds were coming on anyway.
-I was beating myself up about weight gain, heading up to the 135 mark was like never-never land to me back then.
+I was doing all my normal stuff, like big walks and ‘watching’ what I ate, for the most part, but the pounds were coming on anyway.
+I was beating myself up about weight gain, heading up to the 135 mark from my usual 130 was like never-never land to me back then.
 Well folks, you can then imagine what hitting the 180 mark felt like when I was weighed at a doctor’s appointment.
 Hell.
 I also felt completely bloated, toxic, hot flashes and, as stated, was not sleeping well.
 Many would attribute this to symptoms of perimenopause.
 This could go on for ten years, I was told.
 Holy sweet jesus.

-Last summer hubby and I went away for a week to the sweet little village of St Andrews By The Sea, New Brunswick.
-We had some free nights on points in the Algonquin.
+Last summer, hubby and I went away for a week to the sweet little village of St Andrews By The Sea, New Brunswick.
+We had some free nights on points at the Algonquin.
 Dean and I, at that time, liked to raise a glass with a craft beer to quaff together.
 We would have a nice lunch somewhere and each have a beer.
 Then we would do a long, long walk and come supper time, we again would have a beer or even some wine as well.
 Basically, my clothes were getting tighter and needed replacing and I wasn’t sleeping.
 It was upon returning from this trip that I weighed 180 and I nearly died with that.
 I had gone from a size 4 to size 16.

 Because of not sleeping and then feeling completely bloated and toxic while on our sweet little away trip, to New Brunswick, I shook up my routine enough and was uncomfortable enough to see that I had to make a change.
 I was not happy with how I looked nor how I felt.